 We establish identification of the structural parameters of the model, including the social interactions matrix $W_{0}$, from the coefficients matrix $\Pi _{0}$.
 Without data on the network $W_{0}$, we treat it as an additional parameter in an otherwise standard model relating outcomes and covariates.
 Our identification strategy relies on how changes in covariates $ x_{it}$ reverberate through the system and impact $y_{it}$, as well as outcomes for other individuals.
 These are summarized by the entries of the coefficient matrix $\Pi _{0}$, which, in turn, encode information about $ W_{0}$ and $(\rho _{0},\beta _{0},\gamma _{0})$.
-A non-zero partial effect $ x_{it}$ of $y_{jt}$ indicates the existence of direct \emph{or} indirect links between $i$ and $j$.
-When $\rho _{0}=0$ (and $\Pi _{0}=\beta _{0}I+\gamma _{0}W_{0}$), only direct links would produce such a correlation.
-When $\rho \neq 0$, both direct and indirect connections may generate a non-zero response but distant connections will lead to a lower response.
+A non-zero partial effect of $ x_{it}$ on $y_{jt}$ indicates the existence of direct \emph{or} indirect links between $i$ and $j$.
+When $\rho _{0}=0$ (and $\Pi _{0}=\beta _{0}I+\gamma _{0}W_{0}$), only direct links produce such a correlation.
+When $\rho \neq 0$, both direct and indirect connections may generate a non-zero response, but distant connections will lead to a lower response.
 Our results formally determine sufficient conditions to precisely disentangle these forces.

-We first set out five assumptions underpinning our main identification results.
-Three of these are entirely standard in the social interactions.
-A fourth is a normalization required to separately identify ($\rho _{0}$, $ \gamma _{0}$) from $W_{0}$, and the fifth is closely related to known results on the identification of ($\rho _{0}$, $\gamma _{0}$) when $W_{0}$ is known (\citealp{Bramoulleetal2009}).
-These Assumptions (A1-A5) deliver an identified set of up to two points.
+We set out six assumptions underpinning our main identification results.
+Three of these are entirely standard.
+A fourth is a normalization required to separately identify ($\rho _{0}$, $\gamma _{0}$) from $W_{0}$, and the fifth is closely related to known results on the identification of ($\rho _{0}$, $\gamma _{0}$) when $W_{0}$ is known (\citealp{Bramoulleetal2009}).
+The sixth assumption pertains to the relation between the nature of repeated multiple observations of the outcome and covariates and restrictions on the stability of $W$.
+These Assumptions (A1-A6) deliver an identified set of up to two points.

-Our first assumption explicitly states that no individual affects himself and is a standard condition in social interaction models:
+Our first assumption explicitly states that no individuals affect themselves and is a standard condition in social interaction models:

 \begin{itemize} \item[(A1)] $(W_{0})_{ii}=0$, $i=1,\dots ,N$. \end{itemize}